magpylib/magpylib/docs/_pages/page_01_introduction.md

 ## Customization

-**User-defined 3D models** (traces) that will be displayed with `show` can be stored in `style.model3d.data`.
+**User-defined 3D models** (traces) that will be displayed by `show`, can be stored in `style.model3d.data`.
 A trace itself is a dictionary that contains all information necessary for plotting, and can be added with the method `style.model3d.data.add_trace`.
-In the example gallery {ref}`examples-3d-models` it is explained how to create custom traces with standard plotting backends such as `scatter3d` or `mesh3d` in Plotly or `plot` and `plot_trisurf` in Matplotlib, and where to find some pre-defined models.
+In the example gallery {ref}`examples-3d-models` it is explained how to create custom traces with standard plotting backends such as `scatter3d` or `mesh3d` in Plotly, or `plot`, `plot_surface` and `plot_trisurf` in Matplotlib.
+Some pre-defined models are also provided for easy parts vizualization.

-**User-defined source classes** are easily realized through the `magpy.misc.CustomSource` class.
+**User-defined source classes** are easily realized through the `CustomSource` class.
 Such a custom source object can be provided with user-defined field computation functions, that are stored in the attributes `field_B_lambda` and `field_H_lambda`, and will be used when `getB` and `getH` are called.
 The provided functions must accept position arrays with shape (n,3), and return the field with a similar shape.
 Details on working with custom sources are given in {ref}`examples-custom-source-objects`.

 While each of these features can be used individually, the combination of the two (own source class with own 3D representation) enables a high level of customization in Magpylib.
 Such user-defined objects will feel like native Magpylib objects and can be used in combination with all other features, which is demonstrated in the following example: